fiery-flutter/dart-data-class-generator/README.md

 Create dart data classes easily, fast and without writing boilerplate or running code generation.

+Member sort per lint
+Constructor sort to top
+in same order as base constructor then factories map json firestore as the latter could reuse the map part

 ## Features

 The generator can generate the constructor, copyWith, toMap, fromMap, toJson, fromJson, toString, operator == and hashCode methods for a class based on [class properties](#create-data-classes-based-on-class-properties) or [raw JSON](#create-data-classes-based-on-json-beta).